Houston County High School (Tennessee)

 Houston County High School (Tennessee), a.k.a.
 HCHS, is located just outside the county seat of Erin, Tennessee.
 It is one of four schools in the Houston County public school system and the only high school (grades 9–12).

 HCHS's nickname is the Fighting Irish due to the areas rich Irish heritage.
 School colors are Kelly Green and White.

-Athletics include Marching Band, Basketball, Football, Baseball, Softball, Tennis, Golf & Volleyball (girls).
+Athletics include Marching Band, Basketball, Football, Baseball, Softball, Cheerleading, Tennis, Golf & Volleyball (girls).